-Guild - Company Arms Evidence of the history and heritage of the guilds can be found in the Durham Town Hall.
-In the Guildhall, (the historical home of the Guilds and Freemen) is housed a collection of silverware and 18th century watercolour interpretations of crests of a number of Guilds.

-The Coat of Arms of Carpenters, Joiners, Coopers, Wheelwrights and Sawyers 1783 as displayed in the Guild Hall In the Main Hall high in the roofs hammer head beams are the painted coats of arms of the sixteen original guilds.
+Evidence of the history and heritage of the guilds can be found in the Durham Town Hall.In the Guildhall, (the historical home of the guilds and Freemen) is housed a collection of silverware and 18th century watercolour interpretations of crests of a number of Guilds.
+Joiners Crest In the Main Hall high in the roofs hammer head beams are the painted coats of arms of the 16 original guilds.

-Arms of the Joiners' Company

-Displayed in the Town Hall roof

-The Joiners' Guild

-In early times Joiners formed part of the Company of Carpenters and Joiners, Wheelwrights, Sawyers and Coopers.
+Joiners Coat of Arms The Joiners Guild In early times Joiners formed part of the Company of Carpenters and Joiners, Wheelwrights, Sawyers and Coopers.
 The Joiners' crest is on the left side of the shield, a series of chevrons.
 It is thought that Bishop Tunstall in the 16th century approved the original charter, but no documents survive from before the appearance in 1712 of an Apprentice Book.
 Carpenters made and installed building materials including roofs, floors and house frames, while Joiners constructed furniture and house and shop fittings, such as stairs, doors and window frames.
 Wheelwrights, Sawyers and Coopers made goods not directly connected to house-building.
 Cabinet-makers, who made delicate, intricate furniture, were absorbed into the Company in the 19th century.
 The Apprentice Book included the Guild Ordinaries (rules) dating back to 1661.
-In 1712 every member had to obey twenty five rules, or pay a fine even for the slightest infringement.
+In 1712 every member had to obey 25 rules, or pay a fine even for the slightest infringement.
 Most dealt with behaviour at meetings, admission to the Company and apprenticeships.
 These include: